 - Lesbian, Bisexual, Gay, Transgender Intersex, Queer (LBGTIQ) women

 - Rural, remote and regional women

-This Report will be launched at the Conference and form the basis for furthering the discussion of the leadership of minority women and how organisations can advance thier valuing and inclusion.
+This Report was launched at the Conference and form the basis for furthering the discussion of the leadership of minority women and how organisations can advance thier valuing and inclusion.

 Endorsements for the Unique Leadership of Minority Women Report

 Purchase the Report for a nominal fee of $25